nhayward/book-light-editorial/pages/04.testimonials/_testimonials/boxes.md

     -
         package: false
         content: "><span class=\"first-character\">I</span> had the pleasure to work with Carly during the first Pitch to Publication event.
 We had a relatively short time to implement her suggestions due to contest constraints, but the critique she gave me was clear and concise.
 Her encouragement and expertise in the genre was invaluable for story crafting.
 Carly's suggestions for character development were spot-on and helped me make my MC so much more relatable.
 I recommend her as a valuable development resource!\n\n-E. M. Hamill, Author of <i>Nectar and Ambrosia</i>\n"
     -
         package: false
-        content: "><span class=\"first-character\">I</span> had lost the bird’s eye view of my story after a while and Carly really helped me become excited about my story again.
-I learned parts that weren’t working and how to simplify an adult fantasy.
-She asked me some great questions and made comments that made my story so much stronger!\n\n-Darby Cox, Writer"
-    -
-        package: false
         content: "><span class=\"first-character\">C</span>arly at Book Light Editorial worked with me on my debut novel.
 I can't wait to work with her on another project!
 She provided specific feedback in an actionable format.
 She was incredibly encouraging, showing me areas I excelled and showing me how I could improve other areas.
 With The _Neon Indie Bundle_, we did two rounds of evaluations and a copy edit.
 Each time I sent it back, I felt more and more confident about my manuscript.
 Her team was integral in WSB being published!
 I highly recommend Carly's service to any writer!\n\n-Amelia J. Rivers, author of _When Shadows Bleed_"